👩💻Programming Your Radio At Home

 Access Point Mode

-This means the device will for a radio to connect to.
+This means the device will act like an access point for a radio to connect to.

 Team Number